 The most obvious and relevant interface between intranet and the outside is usually some sort of firewall.
 Yet I will not speak much about that here for I am not an expert in firewall strategy.

 Many companies attempt to limit or prohibit digital connections between internet and the intranet other than thru firewalls.
 Phone connections on some campuses are non-standard in order to limit casual connections of inside computers to the outside.
-This has inconvienced many legitimate users who bring computers into the building.
-Richochet modems and 802.11b have made a serious dent in this bulwark.
+This has inconvenienced many legitimate users who bring computers into the building.
+Ricochet modems and 802.11b have made a serious dent in this bulwark.
 Indeed these threaten the very model of moat security.

 In IP tunneling, small trusted software viably extends a network to discontiguous sites.
 Tunneling software just as firewall software must run on a secure invulnerable base.
 Perhaps IP tunneling is a better model for access to the intranet from home computers.